Lucandia/st_oxview/README.md

 # Streamlit Oxview Component

 A Streamlit component for the display of coarse-grained DNA/RNA 3D models.
 It is a wrapper around the [oxdna-viewer](https://github.com/sulcgroup/oxdna-viewer.git).
+The colormap is always disabled.

 ## Installation